 This comprehension that there are two spirits, God’s Holy Spirit and the human spirit, is fundamental understanding.
 The relationship that our human spirit is the counterpart of God’s Spirit and can work JOINTLY with God’s Spirit is fundamental understanding.
 The comprehension that our neshama, our mind is the counterpart of God’s MIND, and that ONLY humans possess this attribute and quality is fundamental understanding.

 Without this comprehension, the rest of the Bible narrative will begin to get jumbled or fade away and become nonsense.
 Without this solid foundation of who humans are, starting with Adam, where they came from, and their relationship with their Creator, the rest of the instruction manual will be garbled; this is part of the reason for all the confusion and miscomprehension when it comes to theology and Bible meaning.

 Do we see WHO GOD IS?
 His Mind, His Power?
 Who humans are?
 Our minds and our power?
 Do we see our relationship with our Creator?

 Over the next few blog posts, The Explanation will expand on the POWER of GOD.
 The RUACH, God’s Spirit, is the key to understanding the creation and the functioning of our Universe.

 This blog post is an excerpt from chapter 4.3 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Two spirits.
+Please use the Social Network links just below to share this information from The Explanation, Two spirits.
 God’s Spirit and the spirit in Humans